Loading...

 AeroFarms logo

-It launched back in 2004, which was still a time when vertical farming wasn’t on investors’ minds.
+It launched in 2004, which was still a time when vertical farming wasn’t on investors’ minds.
 However, to date, they have raised $138 million.
-Obviously, there are some big names among the investors.
+There are some big names among the investors.

-Vertical farming in and of itself is very innovative but with aeroponics, it gets even more futuristic.
-The aeroponics system uses air and mist instead of soil or even water like in hydroponic systems.
+Vertical farming, in and of itself, is very innovative, but it becomes even more futuristic with aeroponics.
+As in hydroponics systems, the aeroponics system uses air and mist instead of soil or water.

 See Related: Best Farmland Investing Platforms